 DDC: Ian Michaels, 646-939-6514, MichaelsI@ddc.nyc.gov

-DDC highly encourages participation in the Project Excellence Program by Minority- and Women-Owned Business Enterprises (M/WBEs).
+The City highly encourages participation in the jails program by Minority- and Women-Owned Business Enterprises (M/WBEs) and will set significant requirements for M/WBE participation in the program’s Design-Build contracts.
 To learn more about how eligible firms can become certified as an M/WBE, please visit Certify With the City.

 About the NYC Department of Design and Construction